Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

 Does rising inventory mean Dallas home prices will drop?

 Not necessarily.
-It typically slows price growth rather than causing dramatic declines, especially in stable, growing metro areas like Dallas.
+It usually slows appreciation rather than causing major declines in stable metro areas like Dallas.

 Yes.
-Closing cost assistance and rate buydowns are more common as inventory expands.
+Closing cost assistance and rate buydowns are increasingly common.

-Waiting can increase options, but it can also coincide with rising demand.
-The better strategy is evaluating current listings against your financial readiness.
+Waiting may increase options but could also coincide with rising demand.
+The better strategy is evaluating listings against your financial readiness.

 The Bottom Line